aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 > [!WARNING]
 > The plugin does not automatically discover application-specific PostgreSQL settings or custom
 > session variables used by row-level security policies.
+If the wrapper observes a custom setting,
+> `set_config`, or an opaque callable statement that may change such state, remote query caching is
+> disabled for that connection.
+Changes hidden inside arbitrary SQL functions cannot be detected
-Do not enable query caching for queries
+> reliably, so do not enable query caching for queries whose visibility depends on authorization
-> whose visibility depends on authorization state outside the database username, catalog/schema,
+> state outside the database username, catalog/schema, effective role, and search path currently
-> effective role, and search path currently tracked by the plugin.
+> tracked by the plugin.

 ### Cache connection pooling